Alternating and symmetric superpowers of metric generalized Jordan superpairs: Abstract

 \section{Abstract}

 The aim of this paper is to define and study the constructions of alternating and symmetric (super)powers of metric generalized Jordan (super)pairs.
 These constructions are obtained by transference via the Faulkner construction.
 The construction of tensor (super)products for metric generalized Jordan (super)pairs is revisited.
-We assume that the base field $\FF$ has characteristic different from $2$.
+We always assume that the characteristic of the base field $\FF$ is different from $2$; in case of positive characteristic, sometimes we require that the characteristic is large enough to allow nondegeneracy of certain bilinear forms.